 We are open on weekends 10:00-4:00 and weekdays 8:00-12:00 (appointment encouraged).
 Call 303-300-9555 or check our website calendar to verify hours as we are occasionally closed on holiday weekends

 What is a Grade A Mill Irregular?

 A carpet that does not meet exact mill specifications in some very minor way.
-We hand select our carpeting to make sure irregularities are mimimal and all Sloane’s carpet is warrantied.
+We hand select our carpeting to make sure irregularities are minimal and all carpets from Sloanes is warrantied.